unfinishedideas/robot_kittens/README.md

 ### ***Question 2: What choices can you make in objects to enhance this experience?
 This could include the object's symbol as well as its description***

-For objects I decided to add variation in the colors displayed to give players a way to remember which objects they have already interacted with.
-In addition, I decided to add dynamic colors so players can tell which objects they have visited to not waste time going back to them.
+I decided to add variation in the colors displayed for the objects to entice players to seek out the objects.
+In addition, I decided to add a unique "visited" color and graphic so players can tell which objects they have visited and visualize their progress through the game. (with the added benefit that they will not waste their time going back to previously seen objects)

 <br>